gjv9491/raspberryconfig/README.md

 ### enabling SSH through SD card

+add a new ssh empty file to boot drive

+#### if need be perform the following

 ssh is installed but not started by default on runlevel 2, the default for raspbian.
 Rename /etc/rc2.d/ssh/K??ssh to /etc/rc2.d/ssh/S02ssh